Court Document Retrieval · All 50 States

 When you need clerk-certified copies for filing or evidentiary use, we wait through the certification step rather than pulling regular copies and forcing a second trip.

-Built for the way litigation actually consumes documents
+Built for the way litigation consumes documents

-Attorneys & Litigators
+Attorneys & litigators

-Insurance Defense
+Insurance defense

-Title Companies
+Title companies

-Corporate Legal
+Corporate legal

-Government & Public
+Government & public

 Public agencies, municipalities, and authorized public-records requestors needing certified copies of court orders and judgments.

-If your question isn't here, just email info@served123.com or use the form above.
+Not here?
+Email info@served123.com or use the form above.

 What types of documents can you retrieve?